A simple determination of the halo size $L$ from $^{10}$Be/$^9$Be data: Conclusions

 \section{Conclusions}

-We have proposed a simple analytical formula to fit the halo size $L$ of the Galaxy from $(\mathrm{^{10}Be/^9Be})^{\rm TOA}$ data, without the need of an underlying propagation model.
-The minimal ingredients needed are: (i) the grammage (or rather the diffusion timescale), that can be directly taken from existing analyses of secondary-to-primary ratios; (ii) the destruction time, directly calculated from the inelastic cross-sections of $^{10}$Be and $^9$Be; and (iii) a high-energy normalisation constant ${\cal F}_{\rm HE}\approx 0.5$ (independent of $L$) or, for an even better accuracy, the energy-dependent ${\cal F}(E_{k/n})$ term calculated from inferred CR IS fluxes and nuclear data and models for the production cross sections of $^{10}$Be and $^9$Be.
+We have proposed a simple analytical formula to fit the halo size $L$ of the Galaxy from $(\mathrm{^{10}Be/^9Be})^{\rm TOA}$ data, without the need for an underlying propagation model.
+The minimal ingredients needed are: (i) the grammage (or rather the diffusion timescale), which can be directly taken from existing analyses of secondary-to-primary ratios; (ii) the destruction time, directly calculated from the inelastic cross-sections of $^{10}$Be and $^9$Be; and (iii) a high-energy normalisation constant ${\cal F}_{\rm HE}\approx 0.5$ (independent of $L$) or, for an even better accuracy, the energy-dependent ${\cal F}(E_{k/n})$ term calculated from inferred CR IS fluxes and nuclear data, and models for the production cross-sections of $^{10}$Be and $^9$Be.

-We have then shown that the constraints set on $L$ from AMS-02 Be/B data using a combined fit and a propagation code are consistent with the ones obtained from a direct fit of existing $(\mathrm{^{10}Be/^9Be})^{\rm TOA}$ data with the analytical approximation.
-Moreover, with this approximation, uncertainties on the production cross sections directly impact ${\cal F}_{\rm HE}$, and from various studies from the literature, we typically have $(\Delta{\cal F}_{\rm HE}/{\cal F}_{\rm HE})\approx 20\%$, which translates into $(\Delta L/L)\approx 40\%$.
-This uncertainty is clearly a limitation to fully exploit forthcoming CR data.
-Fortunately, future data from the NA61/SHINE facility at the CERN SPS \citep{2019arXiv190907136U,2021arXiv210712275A} should help to improve the situation.
-In particular, high-energy nuclear data for the production of Be isotopes from $^{16}$O (and to a lesser extent $^{56}$Fe) is desired.
+We have also shown that the constraints set on $L$ from AMS-02 Be/B data using a combined fit and a propagation code are consistent with those obtained from a direct fit of existing $(\mathrm{^{10}Be/^9Be})^{\rm TOA}$ data with the analytical approximation.
+Moreover, with this approximation, uncertainties on the production cross-sections directly impact ${\cal F}_{\rm HE}$, and from various studies from the literature, we typically have $(\Delta{\cal F}_{\rm HE}/{\cal F}_{\rm HE})\approx 20\%$, which translates into $(\Delta L/L)\approx 40\%$.
+This uncertainty is clearly a limitation to fully exploiting forthcoming CR data.
+Fortunately, future data from the NA61/SHINE facility at the CERN SPS \citep{2019arXiv190907136U,2022icrc.confE.102A} should help to improve the situation.
+In particular, high-energy nuclear data for the production of Be isotopes from $^{16}$O (and to a lesser extent $^{56}$Fe) are desired.